|Elliott Sound Products||Beginners' Guide to Transformers - Part 2|

 Figure 18.2 - Magnetising Current Waveform (51.5mA RMS)

 As an experiment, I used a 200VA 28-0-28V conventional (E-I) transformer, and set the mains voltage lower than normal so that the magnetising current would be fairly clean as shown above.
 In this case, I used an input voltage of 185V on the nominal 220V transformer primary.
 The magnetising current was measured at 51.5mA.
 I then added a half wave rectifier and varied the load resistance until the magnetising current doubled (a 50 ohm load was perfect).
 It only required an average secondary current of 189mA between one 28V winding and common to double the input current.
-Remember this is a 200VA transformer that is normally expected to deliver 3.8A from the secondary.
+Remember this is a 200VA transformer that is normally expected to deliver up to 3.8A from the secondary.

 Figure 18.3 - Input Current Waveform With DC (99.7mA RMS)

 Once there was DC in the secondary, the waveform changed dramatically, and shows severe saturation.
 The waveform is very distorted, and the mains input current increased from 51.5mA to 99.7mA.
 Since just 189mA DC secondary current from a 28V winding caused the magnetising current to double, you can imagine the current that will be drawn if one is silly enough to try to draw anything even close to the rated current with a half wave rectifier.
 When the rectifier was rewired as a full wave type, the mains current barely changed, but the output DC increased from 189mA to 388mA (close enough to double).

 Figure 18.4 - Input Current Waveform Without DC (101mA RMS)